Paralytic illness of Franklin D. Roosevelt: March of Dimes

-On January 3, 1938, Roosevelt founded the National Foundation for Infantile Paralysis, now known as the March of Dimes.
+On January 3, 1938, Roosevelt founded the National Foundation for Infantile Paralysis, which later became the March of Dimes.
 Basil O'Connor, an attorney and close associate of Roosevelt, helped establish the foundation and was its president for more than three decades.
 The organization's annual fundraising campaign coincided with Roosevelt's birthday on January 30.
 The organization initially focused on the rehabilitation of victims of paralytic polio and supported the work of Jonas Salk and others that led to the development of polio vaccines.
-Today, the March of Dimes focuses on preventing premature births, congenital disabilities, and infant mortality.
+The modern March of Dimes focuses on preventing premature births, congenital disabilities, and infant mortality.

 Because he founded the March of Dimes, a dime was chosen to honor Roosevelt after his death.
 The Roosevelt dime was issued on January 30, 1946.

 Warm Springs Institute

-Roosevelt's center at Warm Springs operates today as the Roosevelt Warm Springs Institute for Rehabilitation, a comprehensive rehabilitation facility operated by the state of Georgia.
+Roosevelt's center at Warm Springs operates as the Roosevelt Warm Springs Institute for Rehabilitation, a comprehensive rehabilitation facility administered by the state of Georgia.
 A center for post-polio treatment, it provides vocational rehabilitation, long-term acute care, and inpatient rehabilitation for amputees and people recovering from spinal cord injuries, brain damage, and stroke.

 Franklin Delano Roosevelt Memorial Wheelchair Statue

 The Roosevelt Memorial in Washington, D.C., includes a statue of Roosevelt in a wheelchair.
 The wheelchair statue was not originally included in the memorial.
-The statue was added in January 2001 because of the concerns of disability-rights advocates and fundraising by the National Organization on Disability.
+It was added in January 2001 because of the concerns of disability-rights advocates and fundraising by the National Organization on Disability.

 Retrospective diagnosis

 Statistical analysis

-A 2003 peer-reviewed study by Armond Goldman and others reconsidered the diagnosis of Roosevelt's illness, using three diagnostic methods – pattern recognition, reconstructing the pathogenesis, and Bayesian analysis – and found Guillain–Barré syndrome (GBS) more probable than poliomyelitis.
-For the Bayesian analysis, the best estimate of the annual incidence of GBS was 1.3 per 100,000.
-For paralytic polio in Roosevelt's age group, an annual incidence of 1.0 per 100,000 was used.
-The paralytic polio rate was derived from the exceptionally severe polio epidemic that struck New York City in 1916, to tilt the odds in favor of polio.
-The prior probability of paralytic polio in Roosevelt's age group in the United States in 1921 was likely much lower because paralytic polio was at one of its lowest ebbs in the Northeastern region of the country at that time.
-In July 1921, three cases were reported in New Jersey.
-By late August some 100 cases were reported in the state of New York.
-Based on the incidence rates for GBS and paralytic polio, and symptom probabilities from the medical literature, Roosevelt's symptoms were analyzed by Bayesian analysis to obtain posterior probabilities, as listed below.

-Goldman and his co-authors found that six of eight symptoms favored GBS, with the posterior probability of GBS shown for each: